fbpx Download Search Left Arrow Right Arrow Down Arrow Close Play Button Facebook Instagram linkedin Icon Cloud 1 Icon Cloud

 • Community batteries also have many other intangible benefits such as the fostering of community, placemaking, civic pride, and promoting education about energy and equity.

-Excess solar energy that is exported to the local network by local properties is absorbed by the battery as it charges from the same local network.
+For a front-of-meter system, like our Fitzroy North battery, excess solar energy that is exported to the local network by local properties is absorbed by the battery as it charges from the same local network.
 This energy is then discharged during times of peak demand – usually in the evening.
 When little or no locally generated solar is available (for example, on cloudy days), the battery charges from the grid.
 Typically, this electricity has fewer associated carbon emissions since more renewable energy is generated across the grid during the day (for example, by remote wind or solar farms).
 The battery itself uses lithium-ion technology, the industry standard form of electricity storage for batteries.
 This is the same technology used for smartphone batteries and electric vehicles.
 Read about the battery hardware here.

 Noise levels do depend on battery model and size, and whether sound is an issue in practice will depend on: